zaiisao/Documentation/en/Voice/volume_ios_audio.md

 title: Adjust the Volume
 description: How to adjust volume on iOS
 platform: iOS
-updatedAt: Wed Jan 09 2019 21:40:02 GMT+0000 (UTC)
+updatedAt: Wed Jan 09 2019 21:44:22 GMT+0000 (UTC)
 ---
 # Adjust the Volume
 ## Introduction

-When using the Agora SDK, developers can adjust the recording and playback volumes for customization.
-For example, you can mute the remote audio by setting the volume to 0.
+When using the Agora SDK, you can adjust the audio recording and playback volumes for customization.
+For example, you can mute the remote audio by setting the volume as 0.

 ## Implementation
-Ensure that you prepared the development environment.
+Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Voice/ios_audio.md).

 The Agora SDK provides methods to adjust the volume of the audio signals, which enables adjusting the recording and playback volumes.
 The value of the volume ranges between 0 and 400.
-100 (default) represents the original volume, and 400 is four times the original volume (amplifying the audio signals by four times).
+100 (default) is the original volume, and 400 is four times the original volume (amplifying the audio signals by four times).

 ```swift
 // swift